phase2/devtools-examples/pattern-lab/README.md

 the pattern lab instance at [http://www.pl.vm:3050](http://www.pl.vm:3050) once file processing has completed and the server has started.
-Watch the output of the container to see the start message though note that the URLs do not all report incorrectly in that message.
+Watch the output of the container to see the start message though note that the URLs do not all report correctly in that message.
 * Speed up change propagation to container by running `devtools watch ../pattern-lab-starter/source`
 * If you want to use tools interactively, you can use the cli container by running `docker-compose -f build.yml run --rm cli`